NSGS/siemens_form/q2/README.md

 For each multiple of 5, print "Baa" instead of the number.
 For multiple numbers simultaneously of 3 and 5, print "FooBaa", instead of the number.

+# Code Comments

+The code implements a static function called "printer" that prints "Foo", "Baa", "FooBaa" or a number according to the problem description.
+The main function uses the printer function with values from 1 to 100.

 # Building